dougeby/IntuneDocs/intune/in-development.md

 - Open the Settings app to install the management profile on their device.​
 - Return to the Company Portal app to complete enrollment.  ​

-For more information about how you can prepare for these changes, see the [Microsoft Tech Community post](https://techcommunity.microsoft.com/).
+For more information about how you can prepare for these changes, see the [Microsoft Tech Community post](https://aka.ms/CP_changes_iOS12).
 In the meantime, to support new iOS enrollments in Company Portal, we've updated the steps in [Enroll iOS device in Intune](https://docs.microsoft.com/en-us/intune/ios-enroll).
-These docs changes will be live after Apple releases iOS version 12.2.
+These doc changes will be live after Apple releases iOS version 12.2.

 ### Support for additional connectors on the Tenant Status page <!-- 3617202     -->
 The Tenant Status page will display status information for additional connectors, including *Windows Defender Advanced Threat Protection* (ATP) and other Mobile Threat Defense connectors.